siacentral/sia-lite-wallet-web/README.md

 + **Secure** - Keep control of your seeds.
 All sensitive information is stored and encrypted locally, never leaving your device.
 + **No blockchain download** - Instantly create a new wallet.
 Recover an existing wallet in under 2 minutes.
-+ **Ledger Nano S** - The first Sia wallet with Ledger Nano S support.
++ **Ledger Nano S** - Easily send and receive transactions with full Ledger Nano S support
 + **Multiple Wallets** - Create any number of separate wallets.
 Easily track host or renter wallets and top them up from a Ledger wallet.
-+ **Compatible** - Fully compatible with the official Sia wallets.
-Recover wallets using 29 word Sia seeds.
++ **Compatible** - Generate or recover wallets using 29 word seeds.
 + **Multilingual** - Supports English, Chinese and French.
 Additional languages can be easily added by the community.
 + **Multiplatform** - Works on modern desktop browsers, iOS and Android

 ### Supported Wallet Types

-#### 29-word Sia Seeds
+#### Seed Wallets
-Regular Sia wallets are created or recovered from a 29 word recovery phrase.
-These wallets are fully compatible with the official Sia wallet.
+Seed wallets are created or recovered from a 29-word recovery phrase.
+These wallets are fully compatible with the official Sia and ScPrime wallets.
 The seed is encrypted and stored locally with a user provided unlock password.
 The seed never leaves the device, removing any risk of exposure.

 #### Ledger Hardware Wallets
 Ledger hardware wallets communicate using Ledger's secure transport.
 The seed cannot be retrieved from the Ledger device.
 Addresses are imported from the device to view balance and build transactions.
 The Ledger device is required to sign and confirm any transactions before being broadcast to the Sia network.